-This just in – an article in the Washington Post has revealed a new dairy milk alternative containing the same fats, sugars, vitamins and minerals as the cow derived variety is set to be luanched in the not to distant future.
-Produced by Biohackers Ryan Pandya and Perumal Gandhi, the duo behind Muufri are a San-Francisco based start-up funded by Singularity University’s Synthetic Biology Accelerator program have been busily fashioning a humane alternative to lab-brewed milk set to hit shelves in 2017.
+This just in – an article in the Washington Post has revealed a new plant based milk containing the same fats, sugars, vitamins and minerals as the cow-derived variety is set to be launched.
+Biohackers Ryan Pandya and Perumal Gandhi are the duo behind Muufri, a San Francisco based startup funded by Singularity University’s Synthetic Biology Accelerator program.
+They have been busily fashioning a humane alternative to lab-brewed milk set to hit shelves in 2017.

-Having spent the last few months in a lab at University College Cork in Ireland, the pair have been closing in on a prototype batch that’s 100 percent animal-free.
-To achieve this, they’ve managed to modify sunflower oil to mimic the structural composition similar to milk fats, substituted lactose with galactose, a nearly indistinguishable sugar and cultured a strain of yeast to produce casein, a natural animal milk protein.
+Having spent the last few months in a lab at University College Cork in Ireland, the pair have been closing in on a prototype batch that is free from animal ingredients.
+To achieve this, they’ve managed to modify sunflower oil to mimic the structural composition similar to milk fats, substituted lactose with galactose (a nearly indistinguishable sugar) and cultured a strain of yeast to produce casein, a natural animal milk protein.

-Animal welfare advocates, allergen specialists and environmentalists alike have all been supportive thus far, believing the product will enable consumers with ethical and environmental concerns and allergies to enjoy the nutritional benefits and taste without concern or adverse reactions.
-With the end product free of the typical cholesterol, allergen lactose and bacteria present in the animal variety, this man-made version won’t even need to be refrigerated and will be far cheaper than the cow-made variety.
+Animal welfare advocates, allergen specialists and environmentalists alike have all been supportive thus far, believing the product will enable consumers with ethical and environmental concerns, as well as allergies, to enjoy the nutritional benefits and taste of milk without concern or adverse reactions.
+With the end product being free from the typical cholesterol, lactose and bacteria present in the animal variety, this manmade version won’t even need to be refrigerated and will be far cheaper than the cow variety.

 Whilst many plant-based foodies steer clear of meat for ethical reasons, some still include a significant amount of dairy in their diets without taking into consideration the impact dairy farming has on both dairy cows and the environment.
-In addition to the deforestation and the destruction of natural habitats to make room for farming space which you can read more about here, given a natural healthy life, cows can live for twenty years or more, however high yielding dairy cows will last for only around a quarter of that time and are often culled after three lactations because they are chronically lame or infertile.
-Worse still, and a fact that not many people consider when they are drinking their latte, when dairy cows give birth to male calves deemed unsuitable for beef production, the calves are either shot (100,000 a year in the UK alone), and the remainder are exported to low welfare veal farms outside the UK.*
+In addition to the deforestation and the destruction of natural habitats to make room for farming space, given a natural healthy life, cows can live for twenty years or more.
+However, high yielding dairy cows will last for only around a quarter of that time and are often culled after three lactations because they are chronically lame or infertile.
+Worse still, and a fact that not many people consider when they are drinking their latte, when dairy cows give birth to male calves deemed unsuitable for beef production, the calves are either shot (100,000 a year in the UK alone), or the remainder are exported to low welfare veal farms outside the UK1.

-So while you may find it hard to give up the white stuff and as you wait patiently for Muufri to launch, here at Content, we’ve collated a list of nut milks and recipes.
-Check out a few of our favourites below:
+So while you may find it hard to give up the white stuff and as you wait patiently for Muufri to launch, here at Content, we’ve collated a list of our fave nut milks and recipes below:

 Cream anyone?
 Below is a list of our favourite dairy-free alternatives direct from the #ContentKitchen:

-*Compassion in Dairy farming; Welfare issue for dairy cows; http://www.ciwf.org.uk/farm-animals/cows/dairy-cows/welfare-issues/
+1. Compassion in World Farming.
+Welfare issue for dairy cows.
+Retried from: http://www.ciwf.org.uk/farm-animals/cows/dairy-cows/welfare-issues/